-surplus, in relation to a successful candidate, means the candidate's total votes less the quota, if the resulting number of votes is 1 or greater.
+surplus, in relation to a successful candidate, means the candidate's total votes less the quota, if the resulting number of votes is greater than zero.

 total votes, in relation to a candidate, means the sum of all votes allotted to the candidate.